-LAMAR UNIVER SITY IT Physical Environment, October 2012 exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Te Government Code 552.139).
-TE E0 000 There is 1 audit recommendation outstanding from this au TExES 068 Tutoring Program, January 2018 Management should provide additional education and training to faculty and staff on TSUS and University policies in the following areas: Outside Employment, Dual Employment, and Other Activities Management, with assistance from Human Resources, will provide additional education and training to faculty and staff on TSUS and University policies pertaining to (1) Outside Employment, Dual Employment and Other Activities and (2) Conflicts of Interests.
+LAMAR UNIVERSITY Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Te Government Code 552.139).
+There is 1 audit recommendation outstanding from this audit.
+The status for this item is "In Progress".
+TEXES 068 Tutoring Program, January 2018 Management should provide additional education and training to faculty and staff on TSUS and University policies in the following areas: Outside Employment, Dual Employment, and Other Activities Management, with assistance from Human Resources, will provide additional education and training to faculty and staff on TSUS and University policies pertaining to (1) Outside Employment, Dual Employment and Other Activities and (2) Conflicts of Interests.
 Tentative dates for training on conflict of interest, dual employment, etc.: September 19, 26, and October 4, 11, 17, 24.
 In Progress Conflicts of Interests College of Education management held a departmental meeting with Educational Leadership faculty in December 2018 to discuss the importance of following policies and